 Adjusted EBITDA starts with EBITDA and removes non-recurring, non-operational, or discretionary items to reflect normalized ongoing earnings.

 Common adjustments include one-time professional fees, unusual repairs, temporary expenses, excess owner compensation, and owner perks that will not continue after a sale.
+In Northeast Ohio transactions, particularly in manufacturing, distribution, and construction trades, properly documented adjustments can meaningfully impact both valuation and lender confidence.

 Seller’s Discretionary Earnings represent the total economic benefit available to a single owner-operator.

 SDE includes net income plus owner salary, payroll taxes, benefits, personal expenses, and one-time items.
 It answers the practical question: if I buy and run this business myself, how much money can I make?
+For the majority of privately held businesses sold in the greater Cleveland and Akron area, SDE is the starting point for any valuation conversation.

 There is no universal agreement on where one market category ends and another begins, but business size and structure influence how buyers evaluate earnings.